Generalized Hitchin systems on rational surfaces: Elliptic difference equations

 \begin{rem} In \cite{recur}, a four-term variant (related to Pl\"ucker relations for pfaffians) of this $W(E_9)$-invariant system of recurrences was introduced, corresponding to a slightly different family of multivariate hypergeometric integrals.
 Is there a corresponding model (presumably involving relative Pryms rather than relative Jacobians) from a geometric perspective?
 This would presumably involve a component of the fixed locus of an involution of the form $M\mapsto \iota^*\sExt^1(M,\omega_X)$, where $\iota$ is an involution on an anticanonical surface of the form $X=X_8$ that acts as a hyperelliptic involution on the relevant anticanonical curve.
 (The latter condition ensures that the combined involution is Poisson.) \end{rem}

-The case $D=2rs+2rf-\sum_{1\le i\le 8} re_i$ is also likely to have interesting behavior (assuming it is generically integral, i.e., that ${\cal L}(C_\alpha)|_{C_\alpha}$ has exact order $r$ on $X_8$).
+The case $D=2rs+2rf-\sum_{1\le i\le 8} re_i$ is also likely to have interesting behavior (assuming it is generically integral, i.e., that $\sO_{C_\alpha}(C_\alpha)$ has exact order $r$ on $X_8$).
 In this case, $X_8$ is an elliptic surface on which $C_\alpha$ appears as the underlying curve of an $r$-fold section, but the moduli space is still an open subset of the relative Jacobian.
-As we saw, the moduli space is always rational in the $2$-dimensional case, and the same reasoning as before tells us that it is an affine del Pezzo surface of degree 1.
+As we saw, the moduli space of matrices $B$ is always rational in the $2$-dimensional case, and the same reasoning as before tells us that it is an affine del Pezzo surface of degree 1.
 Again, for any $q$, we have an induced action of $\Z^{10}\rtimes W(E_9)$ as birational maps on this family of del Pezzo surfaces.
 Since Theorem \ref{thm:Picr} tells us the parameters of these del Pezzo surfaces, we can control the action of the birational maps, and find that the action factors through a suitable one-point blowup, just as in the case $r=1$.
-In this way, we obtain an isomonodromy interpretation of elliptic Painlev\'e associated to any torsion point of $\Pic^0(C)$.
-It would be interesting to understand how this interpretation behaves under degeneration to ordinary Painlev\'e.
+Note, however, that the lack of a universal family on this moduli space means that the most obvious way of producing a corresponding Lax pair will not work.